Controlled Drug prescription forms and validity

 Where the person collecting the Schedule 2 CD is a health care professional, the pharmacist must obtain the person’s name and address and must ask for proof of identity unless the health professional is known to them.
 The pharmacist may still supply the CD even if ID is not provided.

-For information on record keeping requirements click here.
+For information on record-keeping requirements click here.

 Collectors of CDs signing the back of prescription forms or tokens

-Best practice guidance to record the details of the person collecting a Schedule 2 or 3 CD remains in place; the reverse of NHS prescription forms and EPS dispensing tokens (FP10DT) have a box for the ‘Signature of collector of Schedule 2 & 3 CDs’ which can be used to obtain a signature.
+Best practice guidance to record the details of the person collecting a Schedule 2 or 3 CD remains in place; the reverse of NHS prescription forms and EPS dispensing tokens (FP10DT) have a box for the ‘Signature of a collector of Schedule 2 & 3 CDs’ which can be used to obtain a signature.
 Any tokens used to collect a signature can be sent to the NHS Business Services Authority (NHSBSA), as appropriate.
 Alternatively, some contractors may wish to record details of the CD collector electronically (e.g. within the patient’s record).
-Retaining electronic records within the pharmacy and reducing use of paper tokens helps to align with the long-term NHS paperless objectives.
+Retaining electronic records within the pharmacy and reducing the use of paper tokens helps to align with the long-term NHS paperless objectives.

 Where the person collecting the CDs refuses to provide their details (e.g. the name to record in the PMR or not signing the reverse of the form/token), pharmacists may apply their discretion on whether or not to supply the CDs.